mape2k/docs/content/guides/production-ready-automation/_index.md

 {{<img src="/images/guides/cldemo2-diagram.png" >}}

 When you start the reference topology simulation environment, all interfaces (except for the out-of-band management network) are unconfigured and administratively down.
+This is the default configuration of Cumulus Linux.
 The golden standard configurations and demos provide interface and routing protocol configurations that are applied to this simulation topology.

 The Cumulus Networks reference topology is included with every officially-supported Cumulus Linux demo.
 To see a full example of the Production Ready Automation, use one of the {{<link text="EVPN-VXLAN golden standard demos" title="#golden standard demos" >}}.